ThatOneAwkwardGuy/neutrino/Neutrino Promo.md

 **Profile Converter** - Convert your profiles into other bot's formats or into a CSV quickly and easily.
 (Currently supports Cybersole, Project Destroyer, Ghost, Balko, EVE AIO, Phantom, Dashe, TKS, Hastey, Kodai, NSB, SOLE AIO, Neutrino and CSV)

 **Raffle Bot** - Enter multiple entries into raffles to drastically increase your chances of winning.
-(Currently supporting Footpatrol UK, NakedCPH, ExtraButter, VooStore, Bodega, OneBlockDown, CityBlue & LapstoneAndHammer) with more to come!
+(Currently supporting DSML, DSMNY, Footpatrol UK, NakedCPH, ExtraButter, VooStore, Bodega, CityBlue & LapstoneAndHammer) with more to come!

 **Prices**
 Monthly: $20